 Description Rapid rehousing households will be provided with housing search, placement, and other assistance, including case management services, and short or medium term rental assistance under a graduated rental subsidy to ensure housing stability prior to exit.
 Persons served through emergency shelter facilities will receive a safe shelter, children's services, life skills training, navigation services, domestic violence safety planning and advocacy, 24-hour crisis line for domestic violence victims, and homeless teen services that include meals, needs assessment and planning, connection to resources, and other essential services.
-Of the \$219,702.95 available in ESG funding, to include \$199,158 in new grant funds and \$20,544.95 in reprogrammed funds, \$85,359 is allocated to rapid rehousing, \$114,428.15 for Emergency Shelter, 14,937 for ESG Administration and \$4,978.8 for HMIS .
+Rapid rehousing households will be provided with housing search, placement, and other assistance, including case management services, and short or medium term rental assistance under a graduated rental subsidy to ensure housing stability prior to exit.
+Persons served through emergency shelter facilities will receive a safe shelter, children's services, life skills training, navigation services, domestic violence safety planning and advocacy, 24-hour crisis line for domestic violence victims, and homeless teen services that include meals, needs assessment and planning, connection to resources, and other essential services.
+Of the \$207,307.67 available in ESG funding, to include \$201,000in new grant funds and \$6,307.67 in FY 2015 carryover funds. \$61,704 is allocated to rapid re-housing, \$120,000 for Emergency Shelter, \$14,472 for ESG Administration and \$4,824 for HMIS.
 HMIS activities include data entry, data quality, and reporting.
-Target Date Estimate the number and type of families that will benefit from the proposed activities It is estimated that 695 persons will be benefit from public service activites other than low/moderate income housing; 145 households will benefit from tenant-based rental assistance / rapid rehousing activities; and 5,940 homeless persons will benefit from overnight shelter activities.
-Location Description Citywide Planned Activities Emergency Shelter, Rapid Re-housing, Administration and HIMIS Operations
+Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities Location Description Citywide